MyEtherWallet/knowledge-base/source/_posts/ens/register-ens-domain.md

 **Step 7.** Check your transaction on Etherscan.io.
 It should show your public address under the 'Owner' field.

 **This process will only set your address as the owner of the domain, but you’re not done yet.
-If you want this domain to point to your address for sending, you still have a bit to do.
-Check out [this guide][finalizeEns] for more information on how to achieve this final step.**
+If you want this domain to point to your address for sending, you still have a bit to do.**

+## __Finalizing the Process__

+**Step 1.** In order to finish setting up your new domain, search it once again on MyEtherWallet in the ENS Manager Dapp.

+**Step 2.** Click 'Manage', and enter the address you'd like all funds to be directed to under the 'Update Resolving address' field.
+If you'd like it to be the same wallet you've registered on, simply copy and paste the same public address.

+**Step 3.** Confirm the transaction, and your domain will be ready to receive funds!

 [createWallet]: /posts/Getting_Started/How_To_Create_A_Wallet/
 [gas]: /posts/transactions/what-is-gas/
-[finalizeEns]: /posts/ens/setting-ens-resolver/